Kyriakos Mitsotakis: First term (2019–2023)

 In August 2020, a reform of the labour law was adopted.
 It provides for the possibility of an employer to dismiss employees without having to give reasons for the decision or give prior notice to the persons concerned.
-The tax authorities' anti-fraud unit was abolished and its employees integrated into the Ministry of Finance.
+The tax authorities' anti-fraud unit was abolished and its employees were integrated into the Ministry of Finance.

 There is a long-standing dispute between Turkey and Greece over natural resources in the eastern Mediterranean.
 Mitsotakis said that Turkey "remains stuck in the logic of using force and threats."
 He told NATO Secretary General Jens Stoltenberg that Greece is "contributing to NATO, we are an ally and have the expectation that when another NATO ally is behaving in a way that jeopardises our interests, NATO should not adopt this stance of equal distances and non-intervention in internal differences.
 It is deeply unfair to Greece."

 In July 2020, Mitsotakis awarded honorary Greek citizenship to American actor Tom Hanks and his wife, American actress Rita Wilson, the latter of whom is half Greek.

-On May 16, 2022, Mitsotakis met with U.S. President Joe Biden at the White House.
+On 16 May 2022, Mitsotakis met with U.S. President Joe Biden at the White House.
 On the next day, Mitsotakis became the first Prime Minister of Greece to address a Joint session of the United States Congress at the invitation of U.S. House Speaker Nancy Pelosi.

-During Mitsotakis' term as PM, he has received praise for being pro-European and governing technocratic, his handling of the COVID-19 pandemic, his handling of migration, and his handling of the Greek economy, with Greece being named the Top Economic Performer for 2022 by the Economist.
-This was in particular due to Greece in 2022 being able to repay ahead of schedule 2.7 billion euros ($2.87 billion) of loans owed to euro zone countries under the first bailout it received during its decade-long debt crisis.
-Mitsotakis has also received criticism as Greece has experienced a democratic backsliding and heightened corruption, with a deterioration of freedom of the press, and was marred by the Novartis corruption scandal and the 2022 wiretapping scandal.
+During his term as PM, Mitsotakis has received both praise and criticism for his pro-European, technocratic governance, austerity measures, and his handling of the COVID-19 pandemic.
+Greece was named the Top Economic Performer for 2022 by The Economist, in particular because Greece in 2022 repaid ahead of schedule 2.7 billion euros ($2.87 billion) of loans owed to Eurozone countries under the first bailout it received during its decade-long debt crisis, and also because of being on the verge of reaching investment-grade rating.
+Mitsotakis has also received criticism on the subject of corruption, as during his term, Greece has experienced heightened corruption, and a deterioration of freedom of the press.
+His term was also marred by the Novartis corruption scandal, the 2022 wiretapping scandal, and the Tempi Train crash.
+In addition, he has received both praise and criticism for his handling of migration, receiving praise and aid from the European Union, but criticism from journalists and activists for pushbacks, which his government has denied.